Azhou2023/cse15l-lab-reports/lab1.md

 ![Image](Lab1/Screenshot_9.png) <br>
 Initial working directory: ~/ <br>
 Running cat on a path to a file prints out all of the contents of the file into the command line.
-This is the intended usage and expected result of the cat command; calling cat on a file or a sequence of files will produce concacenated output in the command line that prints the contents of all files involved, as can be seen in this command execution. no errors are present.
+This is the intended usage and expected result of the cat command; calling cat on a file or a sequence of files will produce concacenated output in the command line that prints the contents of all files involved, as can be seen in this command execution.
+No errors are present.